Jopqior/FDMJ-compiler/hw8/README.md

 Translate AST to TigerIR+ (part II)

 This assignment translates FDMJ AST ( **WITH**  arrays and classes) to TigerIR+.
 Files are under repo/hw8.

-Your code will load the AST from XML format using the xml2ast code under lib/utils/printer.
+1) Some test fmj files are under hw8/test.
+The Makefile uses the given "vendor/tools/fmj2ast" program to generate ast files in XML format to be used for your translation code (see tools/main.c).

+2) You are supposed to supply the code for transA_Prog() in the lib/frontend/semant.c file, which is currently made to return a correct IRP tree for testing purposes (you should remove this IR tree when you are done).

-The code has already included linearization and tracing on your final IR tree.
-You may check the IR-tree printout and the printout after linearization and tracing.
+2) The tools/main.c code includes the linearization and tracing parts on your final IR tree.
+You may check the IR-tree printout (in file *.3.irp) and the printout after linearization and tracing (in file *.4.stm).

-Some test fmj and their corresponding xml files are under hw8/test.
-You may use the fmj2ast program under hw5/vendor/tools to generate more AST XML files for your own tests.

 As usual, do all your work with the class code repository and submit to elearning the materials packaged with "make handin".